irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/residential_devices.rst

     Fallback Outgoing DDI
-        External calls from this *residential device* will be presented with this DDI, **unless the source presented matches a DDI belonging to the residential device**.
+        External calls from this *residential device* will be presented with this DDI, **unless the source presented matches a DDI belonging to the residential client**.

     Allowed codec
         Like vPBX terminals, *residential devices* will talk only the selected codec.